mkazuyuki/hauc/README.md

 ## System Requirements and Planning

-* Requirement for 2 Physical ESXi servers
+* Requirement for 2 Physical servers

   | Portion	| Description
   |:--		|:--